jcgonzalezb/holbertonschool-low_level_programming/0x0F-function_pointers/README.md

 ## Description of the files inside this folder:

-- holberton.h: Header file with all function prototypes.
+- function_pointers.h: Header file with all function prototypes.

 0. Write a function that prints a name.
 1. Write a function that executes a function given as a parameter on each element of an array.